codeiva4u/Brave-Real-Browser-Mcp-Server/README.md

 ## Configuration

-### Automatic Chrome Path Detection (Enhanced in v1.3.0)
+### Automatic Brave Path Detection (Enhanced in v2.9.5)

-The server automatically detects Chrome installation paths across different operating systems with significantly improved Windows support:
+The server automatically detects Brave Browser installation paths across different operating systems with advanced multi-layer detection:

-- **Windows (v1.3.0+)**:
+- **Windows (v2.9.5+)**:
-  - Registry-based detection for installed Chrome versions
+  - Registry-based detection for all installed Brave versions
   - Searches 15+ common installation directories including Program Files, user-specific locations, and portable installations
-  - Support for Chrome Canary fallback
+  - Support for all Brave variants (Stable, Beta, Dev, Nightly)
-  - Environment variable detection (`CHROME_PATH`, `PUPPETEER_EXECUTABLE_PATH`)
+  - Environment variable detection (`BRAVE_PATH`, `CHROME_PATH` for fallback)
-  - Detailed troubleshooting guidance when Chrome is not found
+  - Detailed troubleshooting guidance when Brave is not found

-- **macOS**: Looks for Chrome in `/Applications/Google Chrome.app/` and Chrome Canary locations
+- **macOS**: Detects Brave in all Application bundle locations for all variants

-- **Linux**: Checks multiple locations including `/usr/bin/google-chrome`, `/usr/bin/chromium-browser`, and snap installations
+- **Linux**: Checks multiple locations including package manager installations and manual installs

-**Windows Registry Detection** (NEW in v1.3.0):
+**Advanced Brave Detection** (Enhanced in v2.9.5):
-The server now queries Windows Registry to find Chrome installations, making detection more reliable across different installation types.
+The server now uses sophisticated multi-layer detection combining Windows Registry queries, file system scanning, and environment variables for maximum compatibility.

-If Chrome is not found automatically, you can specify a custom path using:
+If Brave is not found automatically, you can specify a custom path using:
-1. Environment variable: `set CHROME_PATH="C:\Your\Chrome\Path\chrome.exe"`
+1. Environment variable: `set BRAVE_PATH="C:\Your\Brave\Path\brave.exe"`
-2. Browser init option: `customConfig.chromePath` when initializing the browser
+2. Browser init option: `customConfig.chromePath` when initializing the browser (legacy Chrome path support)

 ### Configuring Custom Options (like headless mode)
 Custom options like headless mode are **not configured in the MCP config file**.
 Instead, they're passed when initializing the browser using the `browser_init` tool: